Is Hydrogen Water a Hoax?

 If it's not common knowledge, it must be fake.
 Right?
 Maybe not so fast.
 The National Library of Medicine, an official website of the United States Government, contains many scientific studies, peer reviewed and double blinded clinical trials that you can consult for free.

-Click on the image to see for yourself.
+Click on the image below to see for yourself.

 We encourage you to visit the Molecular Hydrogen Institute's website and attend their virtual conference.
 This event provides a platform for leading researchers to share their work with other hydrogen experts and enthusiasts.